SentyTek/Syngine/README.md

 /src            -> Engine source files
-    /Components -> Component type files for the Entity-Component-System /lib            -> Other library files not in third_party abd custom libraries
+    /Components -> Component type files for the Entity-Component-System /lib            -> Other library files not in third_party abd custom libraries /testgame       -> Files to be able to quickly test the engine /third_party    -> Third party components like SDL
 ```

 ## Technologies used